 It’s been a year since I moved to Houston.
 Exactly this time last year, I was drowning in boxes, packages and more boxes.
 Man, now I look back, I don’t even know how I could unpack and arrange everything in place so neatly.
-It liked a miracle or something.
+It was like a miracle or something.
 I’m a neat freak but still, if you saw the enormous amount of boxes that floated around my place back then, you would be surprised of how I did it too.
-To be honest, I was not happy with the move because this is the thing that I had to do not I wanted to do so … you can understand the f*cked up feeling I had year ago.
+Before going to this amazing Korean Rice Juice Sikhye recipe, can I just brag a little bit about life?

-A year after my moving, I have a food blog that keeps track of what I have cooked and shared with the world, two incredible cats, a group of incredibly crazy friends, a place where I could practice my yoga daily, a long time boyfriend, and a small shopping center where I wander by myself few times a week to find inspiration, I could not be happier, you know.
-Oh wait, I forgot, and many Korean restaurants where I can satisfy my love for Korean food almost every other day.
+A year after my moving, I had a food blog to share with the world my cooking experiences.
+That accompanied by two incredible cats, a group of incredibly crazy friends and a wonderful yoga spot.
+Oh wait, I almost forgot.
+And tons of amazing Korean restaurants where I can satisfy my love for Korean food almost every other day.

 There was no time that I ate that much Korean food like the past year, I’m telling you.
 When I’m hungry and have no idea what I should eat, here it goes Korean food.
-When I want to go out and eat something new, again I choose Korean food (at different restaurant, still counts as ‘something new’, right?).
-When I’m out and have nothing to do in my mind, as a default, I pick a random Korean restaurant on Yelp.
-I eat Kimchi soup way more than Pho, that I can always promise you.
-I remember at my last job, there this guy who worked with me always gave me some of his homemade Kimchi (and it was the best, thanks David), and every time I finished his ‘gift’ within 1-2 weeks.
-He’s Korean by the way.
-There is nothing better than eating authentic homemade Kimchi.
-Now, I really miss that flavor and indeed to make friends with some awesome Korean cooks so I hope luckily, they will gift me some of their homemade goodness Kimchi.
-Still no luck.
+If I want to go out and eat something new, again I choose Korean food.
+And again, when I’m out and have nothing to do in my mind, as a default, I pick a random Korean restaurant on Yelp.

 - 1 c malt barley flour